 What can you expect?

-This Master Lab opens with Iris Van der Veken’s state-of-the-industry keynote and a panel discussion.
+This Master Lab opens with Iris Van der Veken’s 'Reimagining Sustainability ' keynote and a panel discussion.
 Trend forecaster Paola De Luca then reveals upcoming creative and market directions, followed by a fireside chat.

-In the afternoon, you’ll join interactive round tables on branding, sustainability and internationalisation.
+In the afternoon, you’ll join interactive round tables on branding, sustainability and going international.

 This Master Lab is brought to you by Flanders District of Creativity and the City of Antwerp.